Connect with others who understand.

 When To See a Doctor

-While you should always talk with your doctor if you notice any new or concerning symptoms, you should definitely see a doctor for swollen lymph nodes if:
+While you should always talk with your doctor if you notice any new or concerning symptoms, you should definitely see a doctor for swollen lymph nodes if you experience any of the following:

 • Your lymph nodes are red and painful to touch

-• You are also experiencing other symptoms such as a fever, night sweats, or unexplained weight loss
+• You’re also experiencing other symptoms such as a fever, night sweats, or unexplained weight loss

 • Your lymph nodes are hard or irregularly shaped